What Are NEMA Ratings for Enclosure

 Type 3SX

-Enclosures provide certain protections against the ingress of falling dirt, windblown dust, rain, sleet, snow, additional protection against ice-laden, and additional protection against corrosion.
+Enclosures provide certain protections against the ingress of falling dirt, windblown dust, rain, sleet, and snow, additional protection against ice-laden, and additional protection against corrosion.

 Type 4